Learning Robustness with Bounded Failure: An Iterative MPC Approach: Introduction

 Assuming the presence of \emph{only} exogenous disturbances, \cite{zhang:margellos:goulart:lygeros:13} addresses this issue by constructing disturbance support sets offline using the scenario approach \cite[Chapter~12]{tempo2012randomized}.
 This approach involves solving a scenario program with potentially large number of samples, which is computationally expensive.
 Moreover, the rate of constraint violation is dependent on the number of disturbance samples available offline.
 In certain settings (for eg., iterative tasks), it is often the case that one starts the controller having observed no samples apriori.
 While learning the disturbance support over time in such cases, it is desirable to have a user-specified upper bound for probability of failure over all time.
 The approach in \cite{zhang:margellos:goulart:lygeros:13} is unable to satisfy such an upper bound at all times, since the required number of samples could be unavailable during operation.

 In this paper, we present an approach to design an MPC controller for constrained LTI systems performing an iterative task \cite{rosolia2017learningj}.
 Like \cite{zhang:margellos:goulart:lygeros:13} we consider an additive disturbance in the system, under no uncertainty in the system matrices.
 Instead of considering a conservative over-approximation of the disturbance support such as \cite{tanaskovic2014adaptive, lorenzenAutomaticaAMPC, luAccCannon}, we learn this set from observed disturbance samples.
 While doing so, we guarantee a user-specified upper bound on the probability of failure over all iterations.
+The algorithm further highlights an exploration-exploitation trade-off well known in bandits literature \cite{gupta2018active, gupta2020unified, gupta2020correlated, gupta2021best, gupta2021multi, gupta2022structured, cho2020bandit}.
 Our main contributions can be summarized as: \begin{itemize} \item We introduce the notion of a \emph{Confidence Support}, which is guaranteed to contain the true disturbance support with a specified probability.
 Constructing and updating the Confidence Supports after each iteration is computationally cheap, unlike \cite{zhang:margellos:goulart:lygeros:13}. \item Using these Confidence Supports, we attempt robust MPC design and demonstrate satisfaction of desired upper bound on probability of failure in each iteration.
 For any value of user-specified upper bound on probability of failure, the controller is able to learn robust satisfaction of imposed constraints asymptotically, without suffering conservatism that is inherent to existing approaches \cite{tanaskovic2014adaptive, lorenzenAutomaticaAMPC, luAccCannon}. \end{itemize}